dwave-examples/qboost/README.md

 The D-Wave quantum computer has been widely studied as a discrete optimization engine that accepts any problem formulated as quadratic unconstrained binary optimization (QUBO).
-In 2008, Google and D-Wave published a paper, `Training a Binary Classifier with the Quantum Adiabatic Algorithm
-<https://arxiv.org/pdf/0811.0416.pdf>`_, which describes how the Qboost
-ensemble method makes binary classification amenable to quantum computing: the problem is formulated as a thresholded linear superposition of a set of weak classifiers and the D-Wave quantum computer is  used to optimize the weights in a learning process that strives to minimize the training error and number of weak classifiers
+In 2008, Google and D-Wave published a paper, [Training a Binary Classifier with the Quantum Adiabatic Algorithm](https://arxiv.org/pdf/0811.0416.pdf), which describes how the Qboost ensemble method makes binary classification amenable to quantum computing: the problem is formulated as a thresholded linear superposition of a set of weak classifiers and the D-Wave quantum computer is  used to optimize the weights in a learning process that strives to minimize the training error and number of weak classifiers